darton/RPiMS/README.md

 To writing an image to the SD card, use [Etcher](https://etcher.io/) an image writing tool.

-If you're not using Etcher (see below), you'll need to unzip .zip downloads to get the image file (.img) to write to your SD card.
+If you're not using Etcher, you'll need to unzip .zip downloads to get the image file (.img) to write to your SD card.

 ### Dependencies
 ```